pexels-ann-h-45017-15251149

 1. Interrupt with tact.
 “Let me stop you there” or “Hold that thought” lets you retake control with grace.

 2. Validate using a “parking lot.”
 Make sure the person feels heard with phrases like “That’s a good idea” or “Interesting thought.”
 Then capture that idea or thought on a whiteboard or in a shared document that you return to at the end of the meeting.
-For each point listed on the parking lot, identify it as no longer an issue, to be discussed at a future meeting, or assigned as an action item to someone.
+For each point listed on the parking lot, decide whether it's still an issue to be assigned for followup.

 3. Redirect with your agenda.
-Always have a desired meeting outcome and an agenda you can point to, ideally with specific time allocated for each topic.
+Always have a desired meeting outcome and an agenda you can point to, ideally with time allocated for each topic.
 With an agenda, you can say “We better get back to the topic at hand before we run out of time.”
-Alternatively, as a meeting facilitator, you can choose to let the conversation continue if you think it’s important to the meeting’s desired outcomes.
+However, as a meeting facilitator, you can let the conversation continue if you think it’s important to the meeting’s desired outcomes.

-STEP THREE: Leverage the strengths and talents of each archetype
+STEP THREE: Leverage the strengths and talents of each meeting behavior archetype

 Flip the script to elevate your meetings into high-performing collaborations.
-By consciously focusing on the positive, constructive attributes of each archetype, you can create opportunities for all your participants to shine.
+By consciously focusing on the constructive attributes of each archetype, you create opportunities for all your participants to shine.

 For example, let’s take a look at The Naysayer, our final archetype.
-This archetype is always looking for the downside in an opportunity, the flaws in an argument, and the worst case in a situation.
+This archetype looks for the downside in an opportunity, the flaws in an argument, and the worst case in a situation.
 They may never show enthusiasm for an idea or offer constructive suggestions for improvement.
 What might be the strengths and talents of this behavior?

 Consider rebranding The Naysayer as The Questioner—the one who excels at asking questions that no one else considers.
 Harnessing their ability to find flaws, poke holes in ideas, and identify risks and downsides can make your solutions better.
-They just want to make sure someone has heard and considered their concerns and often don’t need to know how their concerns are being addressed.
-You might ask them to quantify a risk so you understand its likelihood, and you can also ask for possible solutions if the risk warrants it.
+They just want to make sure someone has heard and considered their concerns.
+They often don’t need to know how their concerns are being addressed.
+You might ask them to quantify a risk so you understand its likelihood - or ask for possible solutions if the risk warrants it.
 When asked, they can have creative and effective solutions to the issues they raise.

 Say Goodbye to "Bunch Ball" Decision-Making